The Xbox One

 , though the Kinect bundle will still be sold at $499.

-Originally, a second-generation Kinect came with every Xbox One, but it is now a secondary purchase at a to-be-determined price.
+Originally, a second-generation Kinect came with every Xbox One, but it is now a secondary purchase at $149.99.
 While the Xbox 360's Kinect relied on basic skeletal tracking, the new version improves on this by using a full 1080p sensor to read more precise details and subtle motions such as wrist rotation, musculature, and even a user's heart rate.
 It can now recognize six people at once instead of two, all in a smaller areanote

 , and with virtually no latency.
 Voice commands have similarly improved and now come nearly universally implemented in the system.
 The console can even boot up from hibernation by saying "Xbox On".

 The Xbox One has deeper integration with Skype, which will take over for the existing chat system and integration with the now-defunct Windows Live Messenger that the 360 featured.
 An updated version of SmartGlass will be available for smartphones and tablets, which (like Kinect 2.0) will hopefully fulfill its original vision, as it will be natively included with the Xbox One (rather than added-on later as it was on the 360).
 The use of WiFi Direct will allow it to bypass a router and thus improve its performance.
 The controller will also use WFD note